 Since 1996, ESA, NASA and the Canadian Space Agency (CSA) have collaborated on the definition of a successor to the Hubble Space Telescope (HST).
-Known initially as the Next Generation Space Telescope (NGST), the project was later renamed to the James Webb Space Telescope (JWST) in honour of NASA's administrator who led NASA at the time of the Apollo programme.
+Known initially as the Next Generation Space Telescope (NGST), the project was later renamed to the James Webb Space Telescope (JWST).

 JWST will be a general-purpose observatory with a large aperture telescope optimised for infrared observations and a suite of state-of-the-art astronomical instruments capable of addressing many of the outstanding issues in astronomy.